A Literary Feast in New Orleans

 New and established writers join dedicated readers in a unique multi-arts festival sponsored by the Pirate’s Alley Faulkner Society, Inc., created in 1990 on William Faulkner’s birthday by men and women dedicated to good books and their authors, including Nobel Laureate William Faulkner, who wrote his first novel, Soldiers’ Pay, in New Orleans, LA.

 Each year the Society selects a humanities theme for the sessions designed primarily for the general reading public.
-The 2016 theme is The Dark Side of Literature & Life.
+The 2017 theme is War & Collateral Damage in Literature and Life.

-While the Society serves up an eclectic menu of serious literary topics for writers interested in improving their work and getting it published and for dedicated readers, we try to make reading and writing fun, combining it with good food, good music, and humor.
-Last year, for instance, Faulkner for All, our gala annual meeting fell on Halloween so we made it a costume party with guests appearing as literary figures.
+While the Society serves up an eclectic menu of serious literary topics for writers interested in improving their work and getting it published and for dedicated readers, we try to make reading and writing fun, combining our sessions with good food, good music, and humor.
+In 2015, for instance, Faulkner for All, our gala annual meeting fell on Halloween so we made it a costume party with guests appearing as literary figures.
+Last year, the dress code was “Bow Ties and Tiaras,” the tiaras

 Faulkner Society Chariman Anne Simms Pincus, left, came as Blaze, for instance, and the Society’s good friend from Charleston, Margaret Skinner, came as The Raven, while novelist Bret Lott, below, came as Tennessee Williams figure, “Big Daddy.”

-Writers should note that we are starting our programming in earnest on Wednesday this year, with our Master Class for Students and Teachers in the morning and a terrific program in partenership with the Latin American Library at Tulane University in the Evening.
-Our Sunday programming will be shorter than usual as all registered at the Monteleone must check out on Sunday to make way for a huge Citywide convention.
-The final session will be a Literature & Bunch session on Sunday.
+Writers should note that we are starting our programming on Wednesday with our Master Class for Students and Teachers in the morning and a terrific program in partnership with the Latin American Library at Tulane University in the Evening.
+The final session will be a Literature & Lunch session on Sunday.

-Deadline for registration for for manuscript critiques was October 10 and deadline for submitting pages for workshops is November 3.
-Review what is requested in the on-line
+Deadline for registration for manuscript critiques is October 10 and deadline for submitting pages for workshops is November 10.
+Review what is requested in the on-line schedule when it is updated.

 Tuition packages for writers are $475 per person and include one critique session with an agent, one with an editor (or two editors if a writer already has an agent.
 Packages include all events of the festival, except Literature and lunch.
 The tuition package price is the same as for several years past.
 There is a significant bonus this year, however.
 In the past two of our most popular events, Jazz After Hours and Faulkner for All have not been included in the package.
 This year both events are included in the package.
 The other bonus for those registering for the package is that registered writers who want extra agent and editor critiques may register for those at $50 per each extra critique.
 (Persons not registered with tuition packages must pay $100 for one critique.)